nicguzzo/wands/README.md

 - Show wand mode on screen
 - Show more info on wand/palette tooltips
 - Keeping alt key pressed uses block next to targeted side as picking block for fill - Mode, lines, circles and copy.
+- Having an empty water bucket on the offhand can remove water
+- Having filled water bucket on the offhand can place water

 ####Any feedback is welcomed, please report any issues to me.